Assisted living: Special needs

+Interaction

+The shift to an acute care facility frequently results in a disturbance to the typical social routines of older individuals.
+This disruption can intensify the decline in their social connections and autonomy, amplifying feelings of loneliness and isolation.

+Maintaining connections within social networks is crucial for individuals residing in assisted living facilities, and it plays a vital role in reinforcing their sense of identity.
+Facilities typically provide both organizational and environmental factors.
+A study found a variety of scheduled group recreational activities such as arts and crafts, culture clubs, yoga, music therapy, prayer, and spiritual reminiscence, were offered.
+Additionally, the facilities in this investigation were designed with open-plan layouts, outdoor gardens, and easily accessible areas for gatherings, potentially fostering engagement and interactions among residents.

 Locked units

-Many ALFs also serve the needs of people with some form of dementia including Alzheimer's disease and others with mental disabilities, as long as they do not present an imminent danger to themselves or others.
+Many ALFs also serve the needs of people with some form of dementia, including Alzheimer's disease and others with mental disabilities, as long as they do not present an imminent danger to themselves or others.
 The sections of the building where these residents live are often referred to as memory care.
 In the United States, legislation enacted by each state defines not only the level of care, but often what conditions are prohibited from being cared for in such a home.